bdlm/cast/README.md

 ## Usage

 Cast provides `To[T any](any) T` and `ToE[T any](any) (T, error)` methods.
 These methods will always return the desired type `T`.
-While Cast will accept `any` type, not all conversions are possible or supportable, but several useful and unique conversions are provided.
+While Cast will accept `any` type, not all conversions are possible or supportable, but several useful and unique conversions are included.

-***If input is provided that will not convert to that type, the 0 or nil value for that type will be returned***.
-In order to differentiate between success and the `nil` value, the `ToE` method will return both the cast value and any error that occurred during the conversion.
+***If input is provided that will not convert to a specified type, the 0 or nil value for that type will be returned***.
+In order to differentiate between success and the `nil` value, the `ToE` method will return both the cast value and any [errors](https://github.com/bdlm/errors) that occurred during the conversion.

 ### Examples